LogtalkDotOrg/logtalk3/tools/ports/NOTES.md

 The `ports.lgt` source file defines a simple predicate execution box model port profiler tool (inspired by the ECLiPSe `port_profiler` tool).
 The box model is the same used in the debugger tool.
-This tool can be loaded using the query:

-	| ?- logtalk_load(ports(loader)).

-Note that this tool cannot be loaded at the same time as other tools (e.g. the debugger) that also provide a debug handler, which must be unique in a running session.

 The Logtalk predicate execution box model is an extended version of the original Byrd's four port model.
 Besides the standard `call`, `exit`, `fail`,